Courtney Garrett: Early pageants

 Garrett began competing in beauty pageants when she was three years old.
 Her first competition was for Tiny Miss Appomattox in 1996.
-Among her childhood achievements, Garrett was crowned Little Miss State Fair of Virginia in 1998.
+Among her childhood achievements, Garrett was crowned Little Miss State Fair of Virginia 1998.

 Garrett was crowned Miss Central Virginia's Outstanding Teen 2009 and went on to win the statewide Miss Virginia's Outstanding Teen 2009 title.
-Trying for the national crown, Garrett placed in the Top 10 at Miss America's Outstanding Teen 2010.
+Trying for the national crown, Garrett placed in the top 10 at Miss America's Outstanding Teen 2010.

 Vying for Miss Virginia

 Competing as an adult, Garrett won the Miss Lynchburg 2011 title on January 29, 2011.
 She competed in the 2011 Miss Virginia pageant with the platform "C.A.R.E. – Communication and Respect for Everyone" which promoted respect for individuals with handicaps plus a vocal performance of "Over the Rainbow" in the talent portion of the competition.
 She was named first runner-up to winner Elizabeth Crot.

 In December 2011, Garrett won the Miss Arlington 2012 title.
 She competed in the 2012 Miss Virginia pageant with the platform "Defying Disabilities" and a vocal performance of a Martina McBride song in the talent portion of the competition.
 She was named third runner-up to winner Rosemary Willis.

-On February 16, 2013, Garrett won the Miss Lynchburg title for a second time.
+On February 16, 2013, Garrett won the Miss Lynchburg 2013 title.
 She competed in the 2013 Miss Virginia pageant with the platform "Defying Disabilities" and a vocal performance of "Caruso" by Lucio Dalla in the talent portion of the competition.
 She was named second runner-up to winner Desiree Williams.